 Overall, the adoption process in India can be complex and time-consuming, but ensuring that the child is placed in a safe and loving family environment is important.
 Therefore, the rules and regulations are in place to protect the child’s best interests and ensure that the adoption process is carried out legally and ethically.

 When can A Child be Eligible To Be Adopted?

-- As per the guidelines of the Central Government of India, any orphan, abandoned or surrendered child, declared legally free for adoption by the child welfare committee is eligible for adoption.
+- As per the guidelines of the Central Government of India, any orphan, abandoned or surrendered child declared legally free for adoption by the child welfare committee is eligible for adoption.

-- A child is considered abandoned on being deserted or unaccompanied by parents or a guardian and the child welfare committee has declared the child to be abandoned.
+- A child is considered abandoned on being deserted or unaccompanied by parents or a guardian, and the child welfare committee has declared the child to be abandoned.

 - In order to be adopted, a child needs to be “legally free”.
-On receipt of an abandoned child, the District Child Protection Unit puts up an alert with the child’s photograph and details in state-wide newspapers and request the local police to trace the parents.
-The child is considered legally free for adoption only after the police has given a report stating that the parents of the child are non-traceable.
+On receipt of an abandoned child, the District Child Protection Unit puts up an alert with the child’s photograph and details in state-wide newspapers and requests the local police to trace the parents.
+The child is considered legally free for adoption only after the police have given a report stating that the parents of the child are non-traceable.

 What are the Normal Conditions to be Fulfilled by Parents?